-Click to see photos of Tom Sproat's most recent presentation, taken by Robert Williams.
+Click to see photos of Dr. Sproat's most recent presentation, taken by Robert Williams.

-In the summer of 2015, in collaboration with the Whitely Neighborhood Association, the Robert Cooper Audubon Society launched its About Birds program, with funding made available by the National Audubon Society.
+In the summer of 2015, in collaboration with the Whitely Neighborhood Association, the Robert Cooper Audubon Society launched its About Birds program.

 Each year, the winner of our chapter's Charles Wise Youth Conservation Award receives a Robert Cooper Audubon Society Conservation Scholarship.